Stay Informed, Always

 Channels

-- Emails (to activate, confirm your email address)
+Select between and combine the following personal notification channels.- Emails (to activate, first confirm your email address)

-- Push Notifications (to activate, download the App)
+- Push Notifications (to activate, first download the App and login)

 - SMS (follow instructions below to activate)

-- Phone Calls (follow instructions below to activate)
+- Voice Calls (follow instructions below to activate)

 Alert Severities